the-can-of-soup/desmos_black_magic/README.md

 Some types have attributes that can be accessed with the `.attribute` syntax.
 Here is the list of attributes that I know of:
 * `point.x` and `point.y` retrieve the X and Y coordinates of the point.
 * `point3.x`, `point3.y`, and `point3.z` retrieve the X, Y, and Z coordinates of the 3D point.
+* `complex.real` and `complex.imag` retrieve the real and imaginary components of a complex number.
+These also work for regular numbers if "Complex Mode" is enabled in the graph settings.

+  This may look like [method notation](#method-notation) because there exist functions `real()` and `imag()` that do the same thing, but this is actually attribute notation because it doesn't follow the other rules of method notation.

 ### Method Notation
 Some types can be used to call built-in functions with `value.method(...)` syntax, which is equivalent to `method(value, ...)`.
 Methods that only take one argument may optionally be called without parentheses like `value.method`, which is equivalent to `method(value)`.
 See [the table above](#all-types) for the list of types that support this.
 Here are some examples: